hamed2634/MicroMouse-Robot/README.md

 ## Contact

-For inquiries or to get in touch, you can reach me at [your contact email].
+For inquiries or to get in touch, you can reach me at [hamed.mohamed26324@gmail.com].
 Enjoy exploring the Micromouse project!